acm-projects/Deadline/README.md

     - Integrate with GitHub using the [GitHub API](https://docs.github.com/en/free-pro-team@latest/rest)
     - Social feature that allows you to show off your progress to other users of the app
  - Create a mobile app
-    - To give push notifications about the project and upcoming deadlines
+    - To give push notifications about the project and upcoming deadlines.
-    - To stay on track with small tasks
+    - To stay on track with small tasks and submissions.
-    - Keep in touch with team
+    - Keep track of team's progress and assigned work!

 ### Tech Stack
 ##### Frontend